apinf/developer/README.md

-## Getting started
+## For whom is this?

-From this site you'll find detailed information about our practices.
+From this site you'll find detailed information about our platform development practices.
+This is not APInf Platform user guide.
+Intended audience is people who develop the platform regardless are they employees of APInf Oy or community members.

 ## What is APInf Platform?